Naom-Roads/naomi-tech-challenge-master/README.md

 - **Feature**: Allow the metrics machine to have a friendly name rather than just a uuid.
 (IN PROGRESS)

+* Created generated machine controller with show action and search
+* Need to create a machine table that has a one to many relationship with metrics
+* Need to give html url a name that displays the machine name or id
+* need to connect the page to the search function and create link from the metrics List

 - **Feature**: Add a new page with a view based on a single machine_id.
 List all of the metric categories for that machine and their values in a table.
 Update the main list to make the machine_ids clickable to go here.